 True freedom is impossible without a mind made free by discipline. ~ Mortimer J. Adler

-Recognize your weakness and blind spots
+Be aware your weakness and blind spots

 What worked for me was going straight to my office once the girls left for school.
 No stop to do laundry and no TV allowed!
 For some it may mean that if you are working from home, creating a designated work area or set office’ hours.
 It’s important to find what works for you as it’s different for everybody!